abregado/roleplay-book-gen/_chapters/06_encounter_types.md

 *So how does this play out?
 Think about what you would do with your character.*

-## Introduction
-A skill challenge is a scene where the players and game master collaborate to narrate what happens.
-In a normal scene, the players explain their intent and the GM narrates the outcome.
-During a skill challenge, the players narrate a shot of their character, including the challenge and the outcome.
-The GM only narrates an overview of the situation, to give the players something to feed off for inspiration, if something goes really badly or the players are not sure what could happen.
-Think of it like a film montage.

-{: .itemlist_prefix}
-There are some points to think about when running a skill challenge:

-{: .itemlist}
+## Why use a skill challenge?
+Don't feel like leaving your party's success to a roll is good for your plot?
+Planned a non-interactive scene where you will narrate that success to your players?
+Instead of spending time coming up with interesting details for that scene, why not get your players to help out?

+## Preparing for a Skill Challenge
+To begin you only need an opening scene description which begins with the problem starting.
+You want to bring the players in on what is happening, so don't try to obfuscate the situation.
+Be very clear about what the players need to achieve, and how many successes and failures the test will involve.

+Decided on a relevance level for each skill.
+These may become known to the players during the challenge, but to start with will most likely be secret.
+Some might be obvious, like the Stealth skill when sneaking into a castle to steal secret plans, or Survival when tracking a pack of wolves through the woods.

-- The characters cannot fail a skill challenge.
+Tell your players that their characters cannot fail a skill challenge.
 The challenge measures HOW WELL they succeed, not IF they succeed.

-- Every action needs to be based on one of the characters skills, and only skills which that player is proficient in.
+Every action needs to be based on one of the characters skills, and only skills which that player is proficient in.
+Give your players warning so that they can already start thinking of fun ways to use a skill.

-- Each skill can only be used collectively once.
-In the example above, once the Ranger used their Acrobatics skill, the Rogue couldn’t use it anymore.
-- Players should be rewarded for creativity and roleplay.
-- The game master should be less in control of the action than in a normal scene, this is the party’s turn to fully narrate the actions of their characters.
+The game master will be less in control of the action than in a normal scene, this is the party’s turn to fully narrate the actions of their characters.
+If a player gets too creative, feel free to step in, but try not to shut them down.
+At most just bring them back to earth and let them continue.

-- It should involve all players at least once.
+Be aware of which players are most likely to want the limelight and which will try to stay out of it.
+Be prepared to involve all players at least once.

 ## The Structure
 The party must collect enough successes, while gathering as few failures as possible.
 The players collect successes and failures by making rolls using Skill checks, and they make skill checks by narrating a shot of their character doing something to further the group goal.